gg0h/gg0h.github.io/_posts/2024-12-18-Intigriti-1224-Challenge.md

 ...
 ```

-Since I controlled the content of `$output` (html to be cached) in the first function, what would happen if I could write this magic "ENDCI--->" constant into the cache, what would happen when it is parsed from disk with two "ENDCI--->" entries? to confirm this I did a basic PoC on the command line, I'll repeat it here to explain the issue in detail. 'aaaa' represents the serialized cache metadata and 'bbbbcccc' represents the HTML getting cached (under my control).
+Since I controlled the content of `$output` (html to be cached) in the first function, what would happen if I could write this magic "ENDCI--->" constant into the cache? what would happen when it is parsed from disk with two "ENDCI--->" entries? to confirm this I did a basic PoC on the command line, I'll repeat it here to explain the issue in detail. 'aaaa' represents the serialized cache metadata and 'bbbbcccc' represents the HTML getting cached (under my control).
 Due to the greedy nature of the regex, by adding "ENDCI--->" into this controlled part the regex will parse up to the second "ENDCI--->".

 [![](/assets/image/attachments/2024-12-18-Intigriti-1224-Challenge-cli.png)](/assets/image/attachments/2024-12-18-Intigriti-1224-Challenge-cli.png){:.glightbox}